 The great advantage of open source projects is that you can look behind the scenes.
 It is an opportunity to learn and be stunned.
 Bootstrap is a hugely popular frontend framework.
-Looking behind the scenes of Boostrap unveils its heavy reliance on Sass, a CSS language.
-This article shows some of the internals of Boostrap with a focus on the button component and the build environment.
+Looking behind the scenes of Bootsrap unveils its heavy reliance on Sass, a CSS language.
+This article shows some of the internals of Bootsrap with a focus on the button component and the build environment.

 Bootstrap is an open source CSS framework that is responsive and works with mobile devices.
 It is used for user interface design.
 Originally programmed by Mark Otto and Jacob Thornton at Twitter and released in 2011, it has since then gained a great worldwide popularity.